the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 *Note: If you are seeing more than these loggings, check whether your *src/index.js* file uses `<React.StrictMode>` as a wrapper for your App component.
 If it's the case, remove the strict mode and check your logging again.
 Explanation: In development mode, React's StrictMode renders a component twice to detect problems with your implementation in order to warn you about these.
 This StrictMode is automatically excluded for applications in production.
 However, if you don't want to be confused by the multiple renders, remove StrictMode from the *src/index.js* file.*

-Since a side-effect triggers data fetching after the first render, only the App component renders, because the List component is replaced by a loading indicator in a conditional rendering.
+Since a side-effect triggers data fetching after the first render, only the App component renders because the List component is replaced by a loading indicator in a conditional rendering.
 Once the data arrives, both components render again.

 {title="Visualization",lang="text"}
 ~~~~~~~